Oxeo/FreeboxControl/README.md

 FreeboxControl
 ==============

-Control your Freebox with Python (used Freebox API v3.0)
+Control your Freebox with Python (thanks to Freebox API v3.0)

 Install